tpd1001/cka-resources/README.md

 The example Storage Class called `local-storage` makes use of `VolumeBindingMode` set to `WaitForFirstConsumer`.
 This will delay the binding and provisioning of a PersistentVolume until a Pod using the PersistentVolumeClaim is created.

+## Additional Storage Topics

+Additional topics such as StatefulSets are out of scope for the exam.
+However, if you wish to learn them, they are covered in the  Certified Kubernetes Application Developer (CKAD) course.

 ## Networking

 ### Prerequisites